 During the weekends, volunteers have spare time to just relax or take the opportunity to explore other parts of Hanoi and North Vietnam.
 Long weekends can be taken to travel further afield and engage in tourist activities, such as trekking in Sapa, experiencing Vietnamese history tours and visiting Ha Long Bay.

 Vietnam - Hanoi Volunteer Fees:

 What do my fees pay for?

-Registration Fee (Refundable if you choose not to go*) – 24/7 support from IVHQ staff, program marketing costs, information pack, administration costs, IVHQ Fund, travel costs to inspect programs and communication costs with volunteers.
+Registration Fee (refundable if you choose not to go*) – ongoing support from IVHQ staff, program marketing costs, information pack, administration costs, IVHQ Fund, travel costs to inspect programs and communication costs with volunteers.

-Program Fee – Airport pick up, orientation, program supervision, accommodation and meals during volunteer placement period, In-country 24/7 volunteer support and In-country administration costs.
+Program Fee – airport pick-up, orientation, program supervision, accommodation and meals during volunteer program period, in-country 24/7 volunteer support and in-country administration costs.

 What additional costs will I have?

-Visa, flights, travel insurance, vaccinations, souvenirs, trips or tours you do while in the country, transfer back to the airport from program, spending money (volunteers in Vietnam generally find US$30 to be sufficient for basic weekly expenses).
+Visa, flights, travel insurance (mandatory), criminal background check, vaccinations, transfer back to airport at conclusion of program, in-country trips and tours, souvenirs, spending money (volunteers in Vietnam generally find US$30 to be sufficient for basic weekly expenses).